Dale Thomas (footballer): Early life

 Dale Thomas grew up in Drouin with his mother Kaye, father Robert, and his sister Jessica.
 As a child, he idolised the Geelong Cats' Gary Ablett, who also grew up in Drouin.
 He idolised Ablett so much that he used to repeatedly watch his grandfather's tapes of Ablett and Geelong, and recreate Ablett's marks and goals.
 His favourite highlight was Ablett's one-handed mark over Collingwood's Gary Pert in Round 7, 1994.

 Thomas played his first junior football at age eight, later moving on to play with the Hallora under-12s.
 His mother was dedicated to her children's sporting dreams; she kicked footballs with Dale and shot netballs with sister Jessica.

 According to his father, during his first stint as captain of the under-14 Drouin team, he won the toss but forgot which direction he had chosen and kicked a behind for Tooradin, the opposing team.
 Regardless, Drouin won by ten goals, and Dale's behind was Tooradin's only score.

 In 2003, he was selected for the Under-16 Vic Country squad, playing on the wing.
 He was later selected in the 2005 Vic Country squad playing on the half-forward flank.
 He was the vice-captain of the Gippsland Power squad in 2005, scoring goals in 14 out of 18 games for the Power.
 He was one of four school captains at Drouin Secondary College in 2005.

 In the TAC Cup 2005 Grand Final, which Gippsland Power won, he won best on ground with four goals and 20 disposals.
 He took a high-flying specky mark in the second quarter and kicked a dribbling goal from the boundary.
 He was selected in the TAC Cup Team of the Year.

 He was also named as an All-Australian in the 2005 Under-18 Championships as a half-forward flank, in which he represented Vic Country.

 Thomas was regarded by many media commentators as one of the most likely to be picked high in the AFL draft and certainly to have attracted the eye of AFL recruiters.

 AFL career

+Collingwood

 Dale Thomas was selected by Collingwood with their first pick in the 2005 AFL draft (the second pick overall).